Margoju/GoodVibes-2/README.md

         meno2 / nitromethane, pentane, 1propanol, 2propanol, pyridine, thf / tetrahydrofuran, toluene, et3n / triethylamine, h2o / water, oxylene, mxylene, pxylene

 #### .yaml File Formatting
-When using the --pes or --graph options in GoodVibes, a .yaml file must be provided to the program to specify qualities like reaction pathways, provided conformers, and other formatting options.
+When using the --pes or --graph options in GoodVibes2, a .yaml file must be provided to the program to specify qualities like reaction pathways, provided conformers, and other formatting options.
 The same .yaml may be used for both --pes and --graphing options.
 An example .yaml file from an external [Zenodo repository](https://doi.org/10.5281/zenodo.3662846) is shown below:

     --- # PES
         Ph: [Ph-Int1 + EtOH, Ph-TS1 + EtOH, Ph-Int2 + EtOH, Ph-TS2 + EtOH, Ph-Int3 + EtOH]